Diana-Joya/Raytracer/README.md

 See blinn_phong_shader::shade() for c++ implementation.

 ### Additional Contributions
-Some additional contributions include:
+Some of my additional contributions include:
 - implementation of function that calculates u, v viewport coordinates (See  viewport::uv())
 - implementation of camera constructor that computes the basis in terms of a given view-direction and up vector (See camera::camera())
 - implementation of helper function that traces a ray to find the closest intersecting scene object (See scene::intersect())

-### Final Results
+## Final Results
 Scenes with ortographic projection and flat shading:

 Scenes with ortographic projection and Blinn-Phong shading: